mattallion/Steve-Square/README.md

 # Steve-Square
-Video game made using Unity &amp; C#
+Video game made using Unity and C#

 Steps to Play:
   1. Download the Build zip file.